MarlonPelau/project-budgeting-app-frontend/README.md

 - Contributing

 # Features
--There's simplicity to when you first enter my `landing page`.
+-There's simplicity to when you first enter my `home page`.

 -Functionality?
-Click around and navigate to meet your favorite endpoints and keypoints, hurry up we're awaiting your return.
+Click around and navigate to meet your necessary transaction endpoints, keys and keypoints.

 -Back `home` already?
-I told you it's a simple app, to spend little time so that they can get back to their busy schedules.
+I told you it's a simple app, you'll spend little time on it so you can get back to their busy schedules.

 ## Installation
 To run the app locally, follow these steps:

 1st..

 Clone the repository: git clone https://github.com/MarlonPelau/project-budgeting-app-frontend.git

 2nd...

 Navigate to the project directory for *frontend* (or *backend*):

-cd ``
+cd `project-budgeting-app-frontend`

 3rd...

-Install dependencies: npm i express dotenv cors .env react-router-dom
+Install dependencies: npm i `express` `dotenv` `cors` `.env` `react-router-dom`

 Start the development server: npm start